evandisoft/RedOnion/README.md

 # RedOnion and Kerbalua

-A joined effort of Evan Dickinson and Lukáš Fireš to create unrestricted scripted environment inside Kerbal Space Program for all players and even modders wishing to control the game, vessels, anything, with own script.
+A joined effort of Evan Dickinson and Lukï¿½ Fireï¿½ to create unrestricted scripted environment inside Kerbal Space Program for all players and even modders wishing to control the game, vessels, anything, with own script.